coorasse/passkit/README.md

 ## Debug issues

-* On Mac, open the `Console.app` to view the errors.
+* On Mac, you can open the *.pkpass files with "Pass Viewer".
+Open the `Console.app` to log possible error messages and filter by "Pass Viewer" process.
 * Check the logs on http://localhost:3000/passkit/dashboard/logs
 * In case of error "The passTypeIdentifier or teamIdentifier provided may not match your certificate, or the certificate trust chain could not be verified." the certificate (p12) might be expired.